Bluff body drag manipulation using pulsed jets and Coanda effect: Overview of periodic forcing effects on the drag

-Corresponding drag measurements are taken at different actuation frequencies and amplitudes.
-The evolution of the drag parameter $\gamma_d$ is displayed in figure~\ref{fig:Iso_Cu_Cp_Curves_and_Gamad_Drag_Curves}(b).
-For experimental simplicity, a fixed input pressure is set to $P_i=1.45\,\text{bars}$, leading to several levels of $C_\mu$ depending on each measured point.
-As previously noted, this should not disturb our analysis since the effect of $C_\mu$ on $\gamma_p$ appears secondary when compared to the actuation frequency $St_H$ influence.
+Corresponding drag measurements at different actuation frequencies and amplitudes confirm this trend.
+The corresponding evolution of $\gamma_d$ is displayed in figure~\ref{fig:fig7}(b).
+For experimental simplicity, the input pressure is set to $P_i=1.45\,\text{bar}$, thus leading to several levels of $C_\mu$ as a function of the actuation frequency.
+This should not invalidate our analysis since the impact of $C_\mu$ on $\gamma_p$ appears secondary compared to the influence of the actuation frequency $St_H$ at fixed $Re_H$ value.
+By comparing figures~\ref{fig:fig7}(a,b), we remark a strong connection between the evolution of $\gamma_p$ and $\gamma_d$.

-We notably observe that $\gamma_d$ is closely connected to the pressure evolution \textit{versus} $St_H$.
 Drag alterations of $\pm10\,\%$ are measured at this Reynolds number.
-The relation between $\gamma_d$ and $\gamma_p$ can be further confirmed by establishing a linear fit in their correlation plot displayed in the inserted picture.
-The best linear coefficient is 0.68.
-It reveals that $68\,\%$ of base pressure changes are converted into drag modifications, in excellent agreement with the findings from the numerical simulations of \citet{Krajnovic03}.
+The correlation between these quantities is confirmed by a linear fit displayed in the inserted picture, whose coefficient reveals that $68\,\%$ of base pressure changes are converted into drag modifications, in excellent agreement with the numerical findings from \citet{Krajnovic03}.